nyggus/makepackage/README.md

 #### Work under both Windows and Linux

 `makepackage` works in both these OSs, so if you want to propose something new, make sure this works under both these OSs.
 If you have problems with doing so, please contant the repo's maintainer.

+However, if you can check if `makepackage` works fine under a different OS, please do so and add it to this section.